matthewsides/SDCL-Methodologies/README.md

 ### [3] FSM and EFSM

-A finite state machine is a mathematical model, that can be any one finite states specified at a given time and transition to another state via external input.The finite state machine is considered boolean (meaning) in that a state is either on or off.
+A finite state machine is a mathematical (binary) model, that can be any one finite states specified at a given time and transition to another state via external input.The finite state machine is considered boolean (meaning) in that a state is either on or off.